- Animal encounters

 Day 7 Kariba Town

-Spend the day getting to know Kariba, including a visit to the 128-metre dam and Santa Barbara church, which was built for project workers and dedicated to those who lost their lives during the build.
-Perched 600m above the lake, on Kariba Heights, the church provides stunning panoramic views of the lake and surrounding countryside.
+Spend the day getting to know Kariba, including a visit to the 400-foot dam and Santa Barbara church, which was built for project workers and dedicated to those who lost their lives during the build.
+Perched 2000 feet above the lake, on Kariba Heights, the church provides stunning panoramic views of the lake and surrounding countryside.

 After, venture into the suburb of Mahombekombe for a spot of shopping in its bustling flea market and colourful local shops.
 End your day with more breathtaking sunset views across the lake.
 B, L, D